How to Fix Outlook Error 0x80040119: 6 Proven Methods

 File>Open & Export>Import/Export>Exportto a file to move the old PST’s contents into the new file.

-If you need a broader primer on PST internals first, Microsoft’s Open and find items in an Outlook data file (.pst) page explains how Outlook resolves data-file paths.
+If you need a broader primer on PST internals before swapping files, Microsoft’s Open and find items in an Outlook data file (.pst) page explains how Outlook resolves data-file paths, where the default profile folder lives, and how the client decides which PST to load at startup when more than one data file is attached to the same account.

-Our companion scanpst.exe deep dive walks through the related path errors that sometimes appear after you swap data files.
-When the old file holds critical mail, see our tutorial on converting OST to PST to rescue the data before discarding the damaged profile.
+Our companion scanpst.exe deep dive covers path errors that follow a data-file swap.
+When the old file holds critical mail, see our tutorial on converting OST to PST first.

 #Create a Fresh Outlook Profile